 John Burgh’s band has been so popular with ARCA Members at the last two Outdoor Concerts at RiverStone farm with the audience dancing for hours on the grass in the golden twilight.
-This year they’re MOVING INSIDE to Foxburg’s Lincoln Hall!
+This year they MOVED INSIDE to Foxburg’s Lincoln Hall!

-And be sure to wear your dancing shoes!
-These world travelled and acclaimed musicians will make you want to get up and shake a leg at the back of Lincoln Hall or enjoy a slow dance with your sweetheart… but if you prefer to sit and enjoy, there will be plenty of musical variety and outrageous riffing to entertain and delight!
+The audience wore their dancing shoes!
+These world travelled and acclaimed musicians encouraged audience members to get up and dance at the back of Lincoln Hall and enjoy a slow dance with your sweetheart.
+Many preferred to sit and enjoy the musical variety and outrageous riffing – an entertainment delight!

 About the Musicians